WAT-THE-FRICC/AstroHUD/Customizations/Stickies under ammo/stickies-readme.txt

+This conflicts with
+	"Weapon count under ammo"
-Do not use with "Weapon count under ammo" or the counters will overlap
+Do not use with it or the counters will overlap (unless you move the weapon counter with
+"Weapon count bottom right")

-Copy the HudDemomanPipes.res file and paste it into AstroHUD/resource/ui/
+Copy the huddemomanpipes_underammo.res file and paste it into AstroHUD/resource/ui/

-You will overwrite the existing file there, but this is intended and will not break the HUD.